FraserR1188/Pokemon-Emporium/README.md

 #### Business Owners

-These are the owners of the website
+These are the owners of the website.

 - As a business owner, I want my website to accessible and user friendly on any device.
 - As a business owner, I want my website to have links to social media outlets.